free-dino/text/Data mining and analytics/Theory/Data Clustering.md

 # 1. Data clustering
 - Also called: unsupervised learning/unsupervised classification.
 - Learning by observation
-- Two man types of clustering:
+- Two main types of clustering:
   - Hard clustering: each data point belongs to only one cluster.
   - Soft clustering: each data point can belong to one or more cluster.
 - Some characteristics: